Swayam-Swaroop-Sahu/AutoDL/README.md

 **CURRENT LIMITATIONS**
 --------------------------

--   Accuracy may vary for small datasets
+-   Accuracy may vary for very small datasets (< 50 samples)

 -   Grad-CAM may fail with single-class datasets